Sep 15 2014

 Biobutanol is a four-carbon alcohol produced by the fermentation of biomass.
-It has a long hydrocarbon chain which renders it fairly non-polar.
+It has a long hydrocarbon chain which renders it non-polar.
 The production of biobutanol can be carried out in ethanol production facilities.
-The primary use of biobutanol is a fuel in an internal combustion engine.
+The primary use of biobutanol is as a fuel in internal combustion engines.

 Its properties are similar to that of gasoline.
 Some gasoline-powered vehicles can even use biobutanol without being modified.
 It can be blended with gasoline in concentrations up to 11.5% by volume.
 However, it has a lower energy content, on average 10-20%, than that of gasoline, which is a major disadvantage of biobutanol.

 Biobutanol exhibits the potential to reduce carbon emissions by 85% when compared to gasoline, thus making it a viable and suitable alternative to gasoline and gasoline-ethanol blended fuels.